baejjh/react_basics/README.md

 * React components use className, instead of class attribute.
 Read more at [JSX Gotchas].
 * Word 'component' is hard to type.
 * JSX tag name convention has lowercase built-in components and [capitalized custom components].
-* ARIA-attributes are rendered properly.
+* As an exception, ARIA-attributes (custom HTML attributes) are rendered properly.

 ### Dependencies
  * isomorphic-hot-loader